 Nominations will be reviewed and selected by the Mentoring Awards Committee Members chaired by the Acting Associate Dean for Professional Development and Faculty Affairs and two finalists in each category will be recommended to the Executive Dean.
 The committee comprises various professional levels from an interdisciplinary arena along with past recipients of all the Mentoring Award categories.

 Final selection will be by the Executive Dean, School of Medicine, University of Kansas.
 The honoree selected will be notified prior to the Faculty Retreat on August 16th.

 - $1,500 each award

-- Membership in The University of Kansas School of Medicine Society of Distinguished Mentors.
+- Membership in University of Kansas School of Medicine Society of Distinguished Mentors.

-- Presented by the Executive Dean at the Annual Faculty Retreat in October.
+- Presented by the Executive Dean a the Annual Faculty Retreat, August 16, 2013.